kingmalza/cathedralQA/README.md

 # cathedralQA
 Repo for the open source Test Suite Cathedral (codename aida)

-Aida ATM (Automa-on Test Suite) allows you to independently create, manage, plan and execute any type of test on any type of soNware / firmware, a fundamental characterisBc for every company in every industrial sector.
+Aida (Automation Test Suite) allows you to independently create, manage, plan and execute any type of test on any type of soNware / firmware, a fundamental characteristic for every company in every industrial sector.
-Aida is based on a roboframework and selenium plaTorm, it uses a fast and intuiBve graphic interface for the creaBon of its own test models and allows the importaBon of any custom clilent libraries inside the suite.
+Aida is based on roboframework and selenium platform, it uses a fast and intuitive graphic interface for the creation of its own test models and allows the importation of any custom clilent libraries inside the suite.

 # Installation